You’ve heard keto is supposed to make you feel amazing. But you feel nauseous, fatigued, and just plain awful.

 If you’re following a keto diet to improve your energy but also want to lose weight, I don’t recommend you cut your daily calories any more than 500 calories less than your daily BMR.
 This should keep your energy levels high and result in a weight loss of approximately one pound per week.

 If you don’t need to lose weight, try to keep your calories close to your BMR.
 This becomes very important for those of you who are quite lean.
 There’s just not enough extra adipose tissue on your body to use as fuel.

 If you’re practicing intermittent fasting, you’ll need to be mindful of your total calories consumed in a week.
 On fasting days, you’ll be well below your BMR level of calories.
 That is just fine so long as you make it up on non-fasting days (eating more than your BMR suggests).
 For some of you, intermittent fasting is only going to decrease your energy.
 If you don’t feel good fasting, don’t do it.

 After you’ve got a rough idea of how many calories you need in a typical day/week, you can stop with the counting.
 Move back towards intuitive eating – eat when you’re hungry.
 Eat until you are full.
 But only do this after you’re confident about how much you need to eat in a typical day/week.

-Ok, now you know how to avoid fatigue on a keto diet.
+Ok, now you know how to avoid keto fatigue.
 Now, I want to hear from you!

 What strategies gave you more energy on a keto diet?